prisma/specs/caps/Readme.md

 	// field attributes
 	fieldAttrs: map[string]bool{
-		"id":     true,
+		"id()":     true,
-		"unique": true,
+		"unique()": true,
 	},

 	// model attributes
 	modelAttrs: map[string]bool{
 		"id":     true,
-		"unique": true,
+		"unique(fields: Field[])": true,
 	},
 }
 ```

 **TODO** Double-back on this.
-This is overly simplistic and already breaks down
-in some cases.
+This is overly simplistic and already breaks down in some cases.
 We'll rather want to use "AST fragments" that we can walk over
 and check if all the arguments match up.

-**Side Note** To deal with schema changes, we should interact with these
-capibility maps using visitor pattern to pick out only the fields we care about.
+**Sidenote** To deal with schema changes, we should interact with these capibility maps using visitor pattern to pick out only the fields we care about.
+This
-This will minimize breakage as we add more things to the map.
+will minimize breakage as we add more things to the map.

 # Schema Validation

-Schema validation is used by editors like VSCode to for autocompletion and
+Schema validation is used by editors like VSCode to for autocompletion and typechecking.
-typechecking.
 Schema checking works in the following way:

 ```
          ┌───────────────┐